yecril71pl/cpp-docs.pl-pl/docs/cppcx/wrl/nil-structure.md

 ## <a name="remarks"></a>Uwagi

-Służy do wskazania parametrem szablonu nieokreślony, opcjonalne.
+Służy do wskazywania nieokreślonego, opcjonalnego parametru szablonu.

-**Pas** jest pustą strukturą.
+**Nil** jest pustą strukturą.

 ## <a name="inheritance-hierarchy"></a>Hierarchia dziedziczenia